Age

 WinnerBio

 I am honored to be a part of Winthrop University's Gamma Beta Phi and Alpha Lambda Delta chapters.
-I have a strong desire to use my abilities to improve the world, and I'm committed to constantly challenging myself to be the best version of myself.
+I also have a strong desire to use my abilities to improve the world, and am committed to constantly challenging myself to be the best version of myself.

-I hope to travel abroad and learn about design history, functionality, and sustainable practices in interior design and architecture.
-By expanding my knowledge in these areas, I aim to contribute to creating more inclusive and sustainable spaces that benefit both individuals and the environment.
-My mission as a design student is to learn how to create relevant, sustainable, and culturally appropriate designs for my future clients.
+My mission as a designer is to learn how to create relevant, sustainable, and culturally appropriate designs for my future clients.
 I plan to work on public/community spaces, such as orphanages, shelters, and hospitals, to give back to my community in a way that is often overlooked.
+Currently, I am developing my own interior design company to provide income and experience as well as internship opportunities for my peers.

 Education